2021 AIK Fotboll season: Season events

 On 23 December 2020, AIK announced that Samuel Brolin had joined Mjällby on a season-long loan deal for the upcoming season.

 On 21 January, AIK announced the signing of Jetmir Haliti from Jönköpings Södra to a three-year contract.

 On 1 February, AIK announced that they'd agreed a deal with Groningen for Paulos Abraham, that would see him initially join the Eredivisie club on loan, and then join permanently on 1 July.

 On 22 February, AIK announced the signing of Lucas Forsberg from Sollentuna to a three-year contract.

 On 26 February, AIK announced the return of Nicolás Stefanelli, signing a three-year contract from Unión La Calera.

 On 29 March, AIK announced the return of Alexander Milošević, to a one-year contract from Vejle, with the option of two more years.
 On the same day, Robin Tihi joined AFC Eskilstuna on a season-long loan deal.

-On 15 July, AIK announced the signing of Zachary Elbouzedi from Lincoln City to a four-year contract.
+On 15 July, AIK announced the signing of Zack Elbouzedi from Lincoln City to a four-year contract.

 On 24 July, AIK announced that Eric Kahl had joined AGF.

 On 9 August, AIK announced the signing of Kristoffer Nordfeldt from Gençlerbirliği on a contract until the end of the season.
 Two days later, 11 August, AIK announced that Felix Melki had joined AFC Eskilstuna on loan for the remainder of the season.

 On 3 September, AIK announced the signing of Henry Atola from Tusker, with the player officially joining on 1 January 2022 on a contract until 1 September 2026.